Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 Left hand terms and right hand terms

-Let’s construct the matrix A. We know it will have three rows and eight columns
+Let’s construct the matrix A. We know it will have three rows (since there are three constraints) and eight columns (since there are eight variables).

 Our witness vector will be multiplied by this, so let’s define our witness vector to have the following layout: